FIRST VISIT INFO AT FYZICAL Grand Lake Oakland

 HOW DO I KNOW WHAT MY INSURANCE WILL COVER?

-We understand that nobody likes a surprize bill, and do our best to be as accurate and transparent as possible in determining your portion of payment.
-As a courtesy to our patients we will call ahead to verify your benefits for therapy services.
-Please remember that a verification of benefits IS NOT a guarantee of payment.
-We are sometimes quoted incorrect information and can only relay to you, what we are told by your insurance company.
+We understand that nobody likes a surprize bill, and do our best to be as accurate and transparent as possible in determining and communicating your portion of payment.
+As a courtesy to our clients, we contact your insurance company to determine your benefits for therapy services.
+Please note that a determination of benefits IS NOT a guarantee of payment.
+We are sometimes provided incorrect information and can only relay to you, what we are informed by your insurance company.
 It is always a good idea for you to call to verify this information for yourself.
-You are responsible for any portion of the bill that your insurance company does not pay.
+You are responsible for whatever portion of the bill your insurance company does not cover.

 DO I NEED A PRESCRIPTION OR REFERRAL FROM MY DOCTOR?

-As of January 2014 you are no longer required to have a physician referral to see a physical therapist for 45 days or 12 visits, whichever comes first.
+You are not required to have a physician referral to see a physical therapist for 45 days or 12 visits, whichever comes first.
 After that you will need a physician to sign off on you treatment plan.
 (This is a California state law.)
 However, your insurance network may require you to obtain a referral to cover physical therapy services.